uvarc/rc-learning/content/notes/benchmark/index.md

 trainer.fit(autoencoder, DataLoader(train), DataLoader(val))
 ```

 - Prepare a SLURM script (`job.slurm`) that runs the above Python script.
 We would like to download the MNIST data files first and exclude the download time from the actual benchmark.
 (More on this later.)
-Also fix a GPU type for consistency.
+Also specify a GPU type for consistency.

 ```
 #!/bin/bash